chaduhduh/programe-api/README.md

 #Programe-api

 Api built on google app engine for managing programe saved games and scores. <br />
-See https://github.com/chaduhduh/ProGrAME for game rules and info on playing the game. <br />
+See https://github.com/chaduhduh/ProGrAME for game ui and live demo. <br />
 To browse api explorer go to: <a href="http://programe-api.appspot.com/_ah/api/explorer" target="_blank">http://programe-api.appspot.com/_ah/api/explorer</a><br />

 Programe is a puzzle game that helps to teach some basic programming logic.
 Programe-api serves <br />